Nesquiko/cog-em-all/README.md

 When a suicidal bomber is killed it explodes, dealing damage to near enemies.

-#### Oil road segment

-Wombo combo with Flamethrower, increases fire damage on the oil segment, even if the Flamethrower range doesn't hit enemy it still damages him, because he is in the oil.

 #### Towers on hill gain range

 #### On hit effects